havocp/xsbt-wiki/Plugins.md

 The `reload plugins` command changes the current build to `<current-build>/project/plugins/`.
 This allows manipulating the plugin definition project like a normal project.
 `reload return` changes back to the original build.
-Any session settings the have not been saved are dropped.
+Any session settings for the plugin definition project that have not been saved are dropped.

 ### Global plugins